 The modern version of golf comes about in Scotland as King James II officially recognizes the game.

 Experience a new course

-Playing in a different environment can help improve your golf game, so accept an invitation from a friend to a private country club, or check out a new public course of your choosing.
+Playing in a different environment can help improve your golf game, so accept an invitation from a friend to play at a private country club, or to check out a new public course.

 Take a golf lesson

 Learn to play or improve your game by letting a pro coach you.
 Almost all golfers will admit to needing help with their swing, and lessons can help you improve dramatically.
 Remember, as the legendary Jack Nicklaus said, “Don’t be too proud to take lessons.
 I’m not.”